KennyLoRI/pubMedNLP/README.md

    ```
    - Ask another question (and so on)

+Note: Running the system for the first time might take some additional seconds because the model has to be initialized.
+All questions, following the first one should be answered within a few seconds.
+If an answer takes more than 30 seconds to be completed, your GPU might not be automatically detected.
+You can check that by setting verbose = True in the parameters.yml file and then taking a look at the model initialization output.
+If it prints OPEN_BLAS = 1 somewhere, your GPU is automatically detected and it should be fine.
+If not please reach out to us in person via the emails provided in the documentation.

 ### Trouble-shooting:
 - If you encounter an issue during your usage install pyspellchecker separately and try again:
   ```bash